avafaubus/AutoDQM_ML/README.md

 ```
 Samples allows you to specify run, lumisectoin pairs you wish to plot.
 Plots_only will produce only plots, rather than all of the training metrics.

-For each histogram type provided, the assessing script provides a comprehensive list of anomaly scores for each run and lumisection, a summary plot providing Fraction of runs vs. Anomaly score, and plots of the reconstructed
+For each histogram type provided, the assessing script provides a comprehensive list of anomaly scores for each run and lumisection, a summary plot providing Fraction of runs vs. Anomaly score, and plots comparing the reconstructions with the original data for the samples specified.

 How is anomaly score determined?

 ### 4. Main Changes

+i.
+Source root files are indexed to extract histograms for individual lumisections, not an entire run.
+(Note: see Expected Source Data Type below to see what data structure the data fetching expects).
+ii.
+Metadata is now assigned on a per-lumisection basis, with the status of a lumisection (anomalous, good, test) being directly pulled from OMS.
+iii.
+The data fetching, training, anomaly detection algorithm, and assessing scripts have been updated to expect lumisection-level metadata.
+iv.
+Added an option to only produce plots when running the assessing script.
+v.
+Added an option to specify a specific run and lumisection you want plots for.

+### Expected Source Data Type